matrix-org/matrix-spec-proposals/proposals/2765-widget-avatars.md

 ## Proposal

-A new optional paramater named `avatar_url` is added to the widget definition.
+A new optional parameter named `avatar_url` is added to the widget definition.
 This parameter is an MXC URI to an image clients can use to associate with the widget, likely alongside the `name` and/or `title`.